-In Peace Concluded, Millais depicts the peace and contentment of a family reunited after a war.
+In Peace Concluded, artist Sir John Everett Millais depicts the contentment of a family reunited after war.
 The rich symbolism of the painting suggests that this scene is an allegory for the healing of a country as well.

 During the Victorian Age, painting in England was remarkably varied, and English artists enjoyed considerable respect and popularity.
 A newly prosperous middle class began purchasing art.
-Narrative paintings, depicting stories from familiar everyday life, were particularly popular during this period.
-A common, and especially popular, theme recurring in Victorian narrative art is that of home and family, the central institutions of Victorian life.
-Pictures of home life nearly always include children.
-The Victorians often had large families, and were typically strict parents who, nonetheless, had great affection for their children.
-Such paintings show a love of carefully observed detail.
-The accurate representation of factual details conformed with the scientific spirit of the age.
+Narrative paintings, depicting stories from everyday life, were particularly popular during this period.
+A common, and especially popular, recurring theme features the central institutions of Victorian life: home and family.
+Victorian families were often large, led by typically strict parents who showed great affection for their children.
+Pictures of home life, nearly always including children, show a love of carefully observed detail.
+The accurate representation of factual details reflects the scientific spirit of the age.